algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 - Let's delete that code, and copy and paste the code from the file [boston-housing-prices.py](sample-apps/algo-dev-demo/scikit-learn-demo/demo/boston-housing-prices.py)
 - Note that you'll need to change the name of the data collection to the one we created earlier.

-Recall our data collection is called "Scikit-Learn-demo" and you'll need to change the username "demo" to your username:
+Recall our data collection is called "scikit_learn_demo" and you'll need to change the username "demo" to your username:
-`file_path = 'data://YOUR_USERNAME/Scikit-Learn-demo/scikit-demo-boston-regression.pkl'`
+`file_path = 'data://YOUR_USERNAME/scikit_learn_demo/scikit-demo-boston-regression.pkl'`

 ### Add Dependencies
 - Click the **"Dependencies"** button in the grey navbar.